curiousv32/Web3-showcase/README.md

 ![CryptoCraftsman Portfolio Banner](link-to-your-banner-image)

-Welcome to the CryptoCraftsman Portfolio app, developed as part of the comprehensive blockchain development course.
+Welcome to the CryptoCraftsman Portfolio app, developed as part of the comprehensive blockchain development dapps.
 This project serves as a hands-on showcase of blockchain technology, smart contracts, and decentralized applications (DApps).

 ### Project Highlights